Simple Continued Fractions an Approach for High School Students: Generalized continued fraction

-(and the terms may be integers, reals, complexes, or functions of these) are the most general variety \cite{Rockett1992}.
+(and the terms may be integers, reals, complexes, or functions of these) represents the most general variety \cite{Rockett1992}.
+This generalization allows for greater flexibility in mathematical modeling and analysis, as it can encompass a wider range of numerical and functional expressions.
+Generalized continued fractions are particularly useful in number theory and approximation theory, providing a robust framework for the representation and approximation of real numbers, complex numbers, and even functions.

-Wallis first used the term "continued fraction" in his Arithmetica infinitorum of 1653 \cite{Havil2003}, , although other sources list the publication date as 1655 or 1656.
-An archaic word for a continued fraction is anthyphairetic ratio.
+The term "continued fraction" was first used by John Wallis in his \textit{Arithmetica Infinitorum} of 1653 \cite{Havil2003}, although other sources list the publication date as 1655 or 1656.
+An archaic term for a continued fraction is an "anthyphairetic ratio," which reflects the ancient method of reciprocation used to derive such expressions.
+This historical context underscores the long-standing significance of continued fractions in mathematical literature and their evolution over centuries.

+Generalized continued fractions also have applications in solving equations and optimization problems.
+They offer a systematic approach to generating convergent sequences that approximate solutions to these problems.
+Additionally, they are instrumental in the study of Diophantine equations and transcendental number theory, where their unique properties facilitate the investigation of irrational numbers and their approximations.